ethanchewy/PythonBuddy/README.md

 ### FAQ:
 Why did you make this? <br>
 In 2014, I was a Community TA at MIT edX 6.00.1x course where I helped teach over 1000 students.
 The year after I started researching under Prof. Eni Mustafaraj.
 She had a data set from that course and we saw a high attrition rate of students within the first 2 weeks.
-After digging through the curriculumn and data, I realized that the students left because of difficulties setting up their Python environment and complex error messages that they couldn't solve when running their code (ex: some students had path issues).
+After digging through the curriculum and data, I realized that the students left because of difficulties setting up their Python environment and complex error messages that they couldn't solve when running their code (ex: some students had path issues).
 <br>
 So, I created PythonBuddy to address this issue so that students wouldn't have to go through the frustrations of setting up a Python environment and running into seemingly "random" bugs.
 PythonBuddy allows users to jump right into Python programming with the support of live syntax checking & highlighting.
 Also, professors and teachers could easily set up a server and allow students to quickly test out their code with PythonBuddy online.